Array§

 sumWith<I extends any[]>(data: I, transform: Fn<ElementType<I>, number>): number

-function to each element in data
+Applies the transform function to each element in data,

 then returns the sum of the transformed array.